Rocco-Gossmann/ApplicantsRESTAPI-Mockup/README.md

 A Demo-Application to demonstrate REST based CRUD-Opperations for Applicant-Management

-> This is a Demo Application, so any validly signed Token will work.

 ## Information
 - [Project-Setup](./documentation/Projekt_Structur.md)

+## Security
+Calling any Endpoint in this API will require a signed JWT-Token that is passed in via the `Authorization` Request Header.
+Failing to do so, will always return a `403 Forbidden` Status Response.

+> [!Attention]
+> This is a Demo Application.
+To keep it simple, any validly signed Token will work.

 ## API - Endpoints
 <small>(Click to see Documentation)</small>